-- Driving smoothly and carefully can lead to reductions in fuel consumption of between 5 to 10 per cent and in some cases by as much as 30 per cent.
+- Driving smoothly and carefully can lead to reductions in fuel consumption of between 5% to 10% and in some cases by as much as 30%.

-- Slowing down will save you up to 25 per cent on fuel costs.
+- Slowing down will save you up to 25% on fuel costs.

 - Reduce weight and drag by emptying your vehicle of extra gear and removing unused roof racks.
 If you’re a tradesperson, consider removing any work gear on weekend or holiday trips to save on fuel.

 - Keeping tyres at the right pressure will easily save 3 per cent on your fuel use.

 - Change gears sooner rather than later to keep revs down.

 - At higher speeds an air-conditioner is more efficient than having your windows down—it causes more aerodynamic drag.

 - Governments across Australia offer a range of rebates and other assistance to help households save energy and water, reduce waste and travel smarter.
 Search our rebates page for homeowners, renters and landlords.

 - The GrantsLINK website can help you find suitable and relevant grants for projects from a range of government grants.
 You can search by subject, agency and program name.
 GrantsLINK can also assist you with filling out application forms.